 If the number we have for you isn’t up to date we won’t be able to contact you about fraud and scams.
 You can check and change the details we have for you in Online and Telephone Banking and in any branch.

-- Through our membership of UK Finance we take an active part in industry fraud initiatives like Take Five and share intelligence to help protect our customers and work with other banks to quickly recover stolen funds.
+- We're members of UK Finance and we take an active part in industry fraud initiatives like Take Five and share intelligence to help protect our customers and work with other banks to quickly recover stolen funds.

-- Through UK Finance we also participate in the funding of the Dedicated Card and Payment Crime Unit (DCPCU), a police unit with a national remit formed as a partnership between the City of London Police, the Metropolitan Police Service, the UK banking industry trade association UK Finance and the Home Office.
+- We also help fund the Dedicated Card and Payment Crime Unit (DCPCU), a police unit with a national remit formed as a partnership between the City of London Police, the Metropolitan Police Service, the UK banking industry trade association UK Finance and the Home Office.

-- By being part of the Banking Protocol initiative between the police, banking institutions and trading standards, we’ve trained our branch staff to spot when someone is about to fall victim to a scam and try to prevent them from withdrawing cash to give to a fraudster.
+- By being part of the Banking Protocol initiative between the police, banking institutions and trading standards, we’ve trained our branch staff to help identify if a customer is about to fall victim to a scam.

 - We’re a member of Cifas, the UK’s fraud prevention service, and work with them to protect our customers and reduce instances of fraud and financial crime.